7 ways employers can support working parents during the coronavirus disease (COVID-19) outbreak

 5. Provide workers with guidance on how to seek medical support.

 Employers can help direct workers who may be experiencing symptoms of COVID-19 to medical providers and services.
-For example, employers can clearly communicate the addresses and phone numbers of local hospitals, health authorities and emergency hotlines.
+For example, employers can clearly communicate addresses and phone numbers of local hospitals, health authorities and emergency hotlines.
 They can also provide workers with guidance for safe transport to health-care providers.

 6. Help workers and their families cope with stress.